Fort Lauderdale

 Property Condition and Maintenance

-In many cases, short-sale properties have been neglected or subjected to deferred maintenance due to the seller's financial hardship.
+In some cases, short-sale properties have been neglected or subjected to deferred maintenance due to the seller's financial hardship.
 Buyers need to carefully assess the condition of the property, as they typically purchase it "as-is."
 Unforeseen repair costs can add financial burdens to buyers, affecting their budget and ability to finalize the sale.

 Seller Financial Hardship